 Talk about stomach-turning!
-Regurgitate is a fancy word for puke—a not-so-ugly sounding synonym—regurgitate conjures visions of mother birds horking up semi-digested worms and slugs to feed to their incessantly demanding wide-beaked young.
-And is it any coincidence that “regurgitate” rhymes with abominate, and it’s one of those words that makes no sense without the prefix re- (How could anyone actually throw up in reverse anyway?)
+Regurgitate is a fancy word for “puke”.
+This conjures up visions of mother birds horking up chewed worms to feed to their demanding wide-beaked young.
+And is it any coincidence that “regurgitate” rhymes with abominate?
+It also makes no sense without the prefix re-.
+How could anyone actually throw up in reverse anyway?

-Maybe it’s the final sound of -nk that tips the balance from prosaic to disgusting.
-Also, our ’80s cartoon friends Beavis and Butthead liked to use a term chunk in connection with regurgitating, as in to hurl chunks.
+Maybe it’s the final sound of nk that tips the balance from prosaic to disgusting.
+Or maybe it’s because our ’90s cartoon friends Beavis and Butthead liked to use the term chunk in connection to vomiting, as in to “hurl chunks”.
 Gross?
 Well, not if you’re a hungry baby bird we suppose, but nonetheless, we feel this word is just, well…icky.

 This is another ugly sounding word, probably because of its combo sound of sc- followed by -ab.
-Fittingly, a scab is nothing but dried, congealed blood.
+A scab is nothing but dried, congealed blood.
 Then there is its pejorative connotation of nonunion workers crossing picket lines to work when others are on strike.
-(OK, so the term pejorative connotation might be a bit brainiac here.
-Let’s slim that down a bit: Being called a scab by incensed picketers is the most insulting thing angry picketers can call anyone.
-Well, maybe scumbag qualifies as well.)
+Any derogatory word used to hurt or harm automatically qualifies it as an ugly word – with or without a second meaning of dry, crusty blood.

-Any word ending in -tude, meaning displaying the characteristics of, instantly segregates it from everyday speech (when was the last time you said, “Ah, the pulchritudinous scenery…”).
-Pulchritude, another word for beauty, from the Latin for physical comeliness, has the ironic characteristic of coming nowhere near the concept of beauty.
-It sounds like something you’d read in a legal report or a jury trial (“Ladies and gentlemen: My client is totally innocent of the charges of pulchritude…”).
+Any word ending in -tude, meaning displaying the characteristics of, instantly segregates it from everyday speech.
+After all, when was the last time you said, “Ah, the pulchritudinous scenery…”.
+Pulchritude is another word for beauty, from the Latin for physical comeliness.
+Yet it has the ironic characteristic of coming nowhere near the concept of beauty.
+It sounds like something you’d read in a legal report or a jury trial.
+“Ladies and gentlemen: My client is totally innocent of the charges of pulchritude…”.

 Like pulchritude, crepuscular, with its middle letters forming the word pus, actually has a more charming meaning: of, like or active in the twilight.
-However, it also sounds like a term that could be used in a malpractice lawsuit, as in a crepuscular accident causing the formation of suppurating scabs.
-(There is no such thing, really.
-We threw in the term suppurating, because it has to do with the discharge of pus, and the word is far more pleasant sounding than crepuscular.)
+However, it also sounds like a term that could be used in a malpractice lawsuit, For example: “a crepuscular accident causing the formation of suppurating scabs.”
+There is no such thing, but we threw in the term suppurating, because it has to do with the discharge of pus.
+(And the word is far more pleasant sounding than crepuscular.)

 Where did we get this unpleasant sounding word?
 Did someone remove the letter s from smooch and come up for a term that goes from meaning a chaste peck to that sucking sound of your least favorite relative “borrowing” money?
 As ugly as it sounds, however, this versatile word can be both a verb and a noun, the latter referring to your relative, the former to what he does right before you receive a grateful smooch.

 Bonus!
 Because we couldn’t stop at ten.
-Another word ending in -nk, definitely detracting from any pretense of pulchritude, honk falls into the quasi-realm of onomatopoeic dissonance by being both ugly and inaccurate.
-Yes, once again we slipped into the brainiac mode here with that reference to onomatopoeic dissonance.
-In plain English, honk sounds ugly, and it doesn’t really do a good a job portraying the sound of a car’s horn.
+As another word ending in nk, and definitely detracting from any pretense of pulchritude, honk is both ugly and inaccurate.
+In plain English, honk sounds revolting, and it doesn’t do a great job of portraying the sound of a car’s horn.

 How ugly or beautiful words sound may have a lot to do with what our mouths are doing when we speak them.
 Think about what your mouth and tongue are forming as you make a “pu” sound, for example.
 It’s a plosive: your lips tighten to stop air flow and then you expel air.